kikiluvv/slopCannon/readme.md

 # 💣 slopCannon 💣
 Generate slop and see what sticks to the wall.

-## Features
-- Modular UI structure (ui/ folder)
-- Clean main entrypoint
-- Ready for expansion with more UI modules or background tasks

 ## Requirements
 - Python 3.10+ (tested with 3.11)
-- PyQt5
-- ffmpeg + headers (binary included)
+- ffmpeg + headers
-- ffprobe (binary included)
+- ffprobe
+- OpenCV + headers
 - virtualenv (highly recommended)

 ## Installation